dataloop-ai-apps/dataloop-example-dataset/README.md

-# Dataset adapter for Pytorch Dataset
+# Dataset adapter for Example Dataset

 This dataset adapter is crafted to upload a sample dataset to the Dataloop platform.
 It serves as a practical tool for users to familiarize themselves with the fundamental functionalities of various tabs in the dataset viewer.